The best webcam for working from home in 2024

 (Image credit: Getty Images)

-For the highest image quality, you'll need one of the best 4K webcams.
-But if you can't afford one, any of the webcams on our list will almost certainly have better resolution than the one built into your laptop.
+While the best 4K webcams will give you the best image quality, this may not be necessary for home-working, where you're mostly going to be using the camera for calls.
+As such, while we have included some high-end 4K cameras on our list, we've also added plenty of budget-friendly options, all of which will almost certainly have better resolution than the one built into your laptop.
 They'll also make it easier to position your camera, to show you and your home office in the best light.

 Our top picks